 Satechi USB Charging station

 This Satechi multiport USB charger is awesome.
+It too was given to me, but I use it 24/7.
+I can’t fault it.
 It’s 60 watts, you can plug in up to 6 devices while only using one wall socket, and it feels well made.
 I’ve found that I seem to collect USB devices.
 For example, from this one unit I can charge three camera batteries (one in camera and two in a multi-charger), my phone, my watch, a USB power bank and still have spare for one more item.

 - Ignore the transcend memory card reader completely

-- If you need a USB-C memory card reader, the Satechi USB-C memory card reader seems the best as it feels solid, it supports sequential read writing and it’s lightweight
+- If you need a USB-C memory card reader, I’d get the Kingston Mobilelite G4 memory card reader and use an adaptor

 - The Satechi multiport USB charger is a durable well made piece of kit that doesn’t take up too much room and is great if you need to charge multiple items in a short amount of time, e.g. when you’re travelling to different hotels